brown-band/website/pages/scripts/2001-2002/spring/union.md

 date: 2002-02-22
 ---

-Ladies and Gentlemen, Friends and Alumni, presenting an organization that isn’t afraid to go down head first, it’s the Brown University "this luge is slippery when wet" BAND!!!
+Ladies and Gentlemen, Friends and Alumni, presenting an organization that isn’t afraid to go down head first, it’s the Brown University “this luge is slippery when wet” BAND!!!

 It’s Olympic season again, time for joy, time for tears, and time for Canada to achieve fleeting relevance to the rest of the world.
 After the warm reception of skeleton to this year’s games, Olympic officials contracted with the Fox network to add even more exciting new sports to the next Winter Olympics.
 Look for Temptation Pairs Figure Skating, The Chamber luge, Speed Skating away from the stars of When Good Pets Go Bad 3, college liberals ironically watching The O’Reilly Factor (on ice), and Throwing Snowballs at the executive who canceled Family Guy.
-Watch now as the band waits for the adoption of vegan brown ice pilaf as a sport and forms its current favorite Olympic "Vehicle," the bobsled.
+Watch now as the band waits for the adoption of vegan brown ice pilaf as a sport and forms its current favorite Olympic “Vehicle,” the bobsled.

 :sd[band forms a bobsled plays vehicle]

 That’s all well and good, but it’s hard to enjoy the Olympics when people are getting mugged at knife point in their very dorm rooms.
 To combat the rising crime spree, police and security are considering building a BUPS signal on top of the sci-li, posting snipers on grad center, and training Mark Perry to use his latent telekinetic powers.
 These solutions will of course do nothing against the real cause of crime on campus, demons summoned by the paranormal resonance from the newly-constructed Thomas Watson Center for International Studies.
-Watch now as the band swallows the bitter pill that the Tee-Watt is the root of all campus evil and plays "Think."
+Watch now as the band swallows the bitter pill that the Tee-Watt is the root of all campus evil and plays “Think.”

 :sd[band forms a stick figure]